 - deploy jekins with perforce

-- build visual solution from jenkins
+- build visual studio project jenkins

-- jenkins c# install
+- jenkins on windows

 - jenkins minimum requirements